Everything You Need to Know About Neutering in Cats

 Neutering, also known as castration, is when both testicles are removed to sterilize a male cat.
 Most veterinarians will recommend getting your male cat neutered, unless you plan on breeding your cat.
 Neutering can have many benefits for cats, including reducing pet overpopulation.

+There are already many cats and kittens looking for homes.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), approximately 6.5 million companion animals enter U.S. animal shelters every year.
 Unfortunately, approximately 1.5 million shelter animals are euthanized every year.
-Neutering your pet can help reduce overpopulation in animal shelters.
+Neutering your pet can help reduce overpopulation and preventing unwanted pregnancies.

 Plus, there are many more benefits of neutering your cat!